Celebrating outstanding and inspirational stories from across the UK.

 Every person or business nominated for an award deserves it for the monumental efforts they have put in to help others and to make a difference where it is needed.

-The Root of It is proud to organise these awards – and we are equally proud to be able to reward these people for the wonderful work they do.”
+The Mental Health Tick is proud to organise these awards – and we are equally proud to be able to reward these people for the wonderful work they do.”

 Richard Daniel Curtis.